alexander480/ALExt/README.md

 # ALExt

-A description of this package.
+A swift package full of all my favorite extensions.
+Some extensions are borrowed from [SwifterSwift](https://github.com/SwifterSwift).